submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 to access the `nginx` Service as `nginx.default.svc.clusterset.local`, Lighthouse DNS resolves the Service as **100.3.220.176** which is the local ClusterIP Service on **cluster3**.

-* If multiple clusters export a Service with the same name and from the same namespace, Lighthosue DNS load balances between the clusters in a round-robin fashion.
+* If multiple clusters export a Service with the same name and from the same namespace, Lighthosue DNS load-balances between the clusters in a round-robin fashion.
 If, in our example, a Pod from a third cluster that joined the cluster set tries to access the `nginx` Service as
 `nginx.default.svc.clusterset.local`, Lighthouse will round-robin the DNS responses across **cluster2** and **cluster3**, causing requests to be served by both **cluster2** and **cluster3**.
 Note that Lighthouse returns IPs from *connected* clusters only.
 Clusters in
 *disconnected* state are ignored.

-* Applications can access a Service from a specific cluster by prefixing the DNS query with `cluster-id` as follows:
+* Applications can always access a Service from a specific cluster by prefixing the DNS query with `cluster-id` as follows:
 `<cluster-id>.<svcname>.<namespace>.svc.clusterset.local`.
 In our example, querying for `cluster2.nginx.default.svc.clusterset.local` always returns the ClusterIP Service on **cluster2**.
 Similarly, `cluster3.nginx.default.svc.clusterset.local` always returns the ClusterIP Service on **cluster3**.